-То Do Add a new Exchange server to the management server Click 😼 Add a machine to AMS.
-In the Add machine window, specify: 1.
+То Do Add a new Exchange Click 😼 Add a machine to AMS. management server In the Add machine window, specify: 1.
 The name or IP address of the machine running Exchange server.
 2. The administrator's user name and password.